 Note: There is a difference between the defined terms "small employer" and "small business."
-Unlike "small business," which applies to exempting an employer altogether from minimum wage requirements, the definition of "small employer" does not restrict the employer from engaging in interstate commerce.
+Unlike "small business," the definition of "small employer" does not restrict the employer from engaging in interstate commerce.
 For more information about the definition of "small business," see Which employers are subject to Arizona's minimum wage laws?